Frequently Asked Questions

 What is Staying Sharp?

-Staying Sharp is a program from AARP that offers science-based resources on the six pillars of brain health and other aspects of cognitive aging.
+Staying Sharp is an online program from AARP that offers science-based resources on the six pillars of brain health and other aspects of cognitive aging.
 You can also unwind with fun games, but research shows lifestyle behaviors may have the biggest effect on brain health.
 That’s why we aim to make it easy to learn about healthy habits.

-What does AARP Staying Sharp offer in the app?
+What does the Staying Sharp app offer?

 How do I get access to the Staying Sharp app?

-Anyone can download and preview the app.
-Included in the preview is a video overview of the challenges.
 Please log in with the email and password you created for the 30-day trial.

 Does the Staying Sharp app work with my iPhone?